cmhh/dockerdevtalk/README.md

 ## Docker Basics

 To create a Docker image, we just need a file called `Dockerfile` containing a complete set of instructions for the build.
-That is, a container is (or can be) completely reproducible given only the `Dockerfile`, and so it is often sufficient to manage just this in a version controls system.
+That is, a container is (or can be) completely reproducible given only the `Dockerfile`, and so it is often sufficient to manage just this in a version control system.

-We'll see `Dockerfile` examples in the following sections, but given a file, all we need to do to actually create a runnable image called `foo` is to run:
+We'll see `Dockerfile` examples in the following sections, but given such a file, all we need to do to actually create a runnable image called `foo` is to run:

 ```bash
 docker build -t foo <path to Dockerfile>